openownership/bodskit/docs/index.rst

 This tool is not currently maintained
 -------------------------------------

-Future work on command-line tooling for working with the Beneficial Ownership Data Standard will be merged with https://ocdskit.readthedocs.io.
-Please see that repo in the first instance, or contact us on `support@openownership.org <mailto:support@openownership.org>`_ if you have any issues.
+Command-line tooling for working with the Beneficial Ownership Data Standard (BODS) schema can be found in https://github.com/open-contracting/ocdskit.
+Tools for working with BODS data may be placed here in the future.
+Please contact us on [support@openownership.org](mailto:support@openownership.org) if you have any issues.

 Archived documentation
 ----------------------